Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 For regular cherry blossom viewing

-Now let’s get onto talking about the main event!
+Now let’s get onto talking about the main event: The must see in Japan spring

 Like fluffy pastel clouds you could reach with your fingertips, dreamy pink blossoms outshine all scenery that surround them.
 They appear to elegantly float above rivers, roads and superbly contrast any architecture backdrop while creating a contradictory aura of calm and excitement.
 I can’t blame you for wanting to visit Japan during this breathtaking time!